Main Street Lending Program for Business

 In response to the COVID-19 pandemic, the Federal Reserve established the Main Street Lending Program to support loans to small- and medium-sized businesses in good financial standing before March 13, 2020.
 The five-year loans are available to for-profit businesses of up to 15,000 employees OR those with 2019 revenues up to $5 billion.
-The program will stop accepting loans on December 31, 2020, unless the program is extended by the Federal Reserve Board and the Treasury.
+Synovus stopped accepting loan applications on October 31, 2020.
 Principal payments will be deferred for two years and interest payments for one year.

 The Main Street Lending Program features three loan facilities, each with specific minimum and maximum loan amount requirements.

 |Types of Loans||Secured or unsecured term loans originated after April 24, 2020||Secured or unsecured term loans originated after April 24, 2020||Incremental term loan tranche1 to an existing term loan or revolving credit facility made by an eligible lender on or before April 24, 2020|

 |Maximum Loan Size||The lesser of $35 million or an amount that, when added to outstanding and undrawn available debt, does not exceed 4x the 2019 adjusted EBITDA||The lesser of $50 million or an amount that, when added to outstanding and undrawn available debt, does not exceed 6x the 2019 adjusted EBITDA||The lesser of $300 million or an amount that, when added to outstanding and undrawn available debt, does not exceed 6x the 2019 adjusted EBITDA|

 Synovus is participating in the Main Street Lending Program and accepted applications with single borrowers, multiple co-borrowers and additional guarantors.
 To be eligible to apply for a Main Street loan, a business must meet the following minimum criteria: